Bushels of apples are all the rage this week at work. Two

 2 tablespoons minced, candied ginger

-2½ pounds ripe but firm Bartlett pears, peeled, cored and sliced ½” thick
+2½ pounds ripe but firm Bartlett pears, peeled, cored and sliced ½”

 1 teaspoon lemon juice